 Direct mail understandably seems a bit old-school.
 But it’s hardly old hat.
 In fact, most recent edition of the Data & Marketing Association’s annual Response Rate Report found that direct mail response rates surpassed response rates for other channels.

-If you have mailing addresses for your customers or prospects, direct mail is worth trying at least once—especially now that digital tools like Inkit make a direct mail campaign so easy to set up.
-Decide on a message and an audience, upload or design an eye-catching postcard, and you’re ready to go.
+If you have mailing addresses for your customers or prospects, direct mail is worth trying at least once—especially now that digital tools like Inkit make a direct mail marketing campaign so easy to set up.
+Decide on a message and a target audience, upload or design an eye-catching postcard, and you’re ready to go.

 And as for that message?
 You’ve got lots of options.
-Here are some of our favorite direct mail postcard ideas to try.
+We prepared some direct mail postcard ideas and tips for your postcard marketing campaigns.
+Here are some of our favorite direct mail postcard marketing ideas to try.

-7 Postcard Ideas to Delight Customers and Prospects
+7 Postcard Marketing Ideas to Delight Customers and Prospects

 People often pay closer attention to their mailboxes around the holidays, when cards from friends and family might be coming in.
 So why not jump into the pile with a holiday greeting of your own?